Mood Disorders

 Can mood disorders be prevented?

-At this time, there are no ways to prevent or reduce the incidence of mood disorders.
-However, early diagnosis and treatment can reduce the severity of symptoms, enhance the person’s normal growth and development, and improve the quality of life of people with mood disorders.
+At this time, there are no ways to prevent or reduce mood disorders.
+But early diagnosis and treatment can reduce the severity of symptoms.
+It can also enhance the person’s normal growth and development, and improve their quality of life.
+If you or someone you care about has symptoms of a mood disorder, talk to your healthcare provider.

 Key points about mood disorders

-• A mood disorder is a mental health class that health professionals use to broadly describe all types of depression and bipolar disorders.
+• A mood disorder is a class of serious mental illnesses.
+The term broadly describes all types of depression and bipolar disorders.

-• In general, nearly everyone with a mood disorder has ongoing feelings of sadness, and may feel helpless, hopeless, and irritable.
-Without treatment, symptoms can last for weeks, months, or years, and can impact quality of life.
+• Without treatment, symptoms can last for weeks, months, or years.
+They can affect quality of life.

-• Depression is most often treated with medicine, psychotherapy or cognitive behavioral therapy, family therapy, or a combination of medicine and therapy.
-In some cases, other therapies, such as electroconvulsive therapy and transcranial stimulation may be used.
+• Mood disorders are most often treated with medicine, psychotherapy or cognitive behavioral therapy, family therapy, or a combination of medicine and therapy.

 Basics